ShreyasSawai09/devsecops-tutorial/killerkoda-tutorial/step2.md

 **What you should see:** A typical Python Flask application structure with files like `app.py` (main application), `requirements.txt` (dependencies), `Dockerfile` (container configuration), and various templates and static files.

+**Tutorial Easter Egg Hunt:** It is always a good idea to read files that tell you to do so! 🕵️

 ### Core Application Components

 Understanding the application architecture helps us anticipate what types of vulnerabilities might exist in each layer: